yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 * Environmental, Social, and Governance (ESG)

 Investors are increasingly applying these non-financial factors as part of their analysis process to identify material risks and growth opportunities.

+* Disruptive Innovation 颠覆式创新

+Make expensive or sophisticated products and services previously only for niche/high-end market now accessible/affordable to a broader market.

+For example, Ford Auto developed assembly lines to facilitate car manufacture and made car cheap to purchase; Amazon (AMZN) transformed the way of how people purchase products, and customers nowadays have access to a wide variety of commodities.

+* Disruptive Innovation vs. Sustaining Innovation

+In sustaining innovation, established companies typically strive to improve their products and services for their profitable customer base.

 ## Auditing